mayureshw/mftools/README.md

           If that is too old a transaction you might ignore the warning.
 If you are interested in it being processed, you will need to get the statement start date covering the purchase dates

+# Wish list

+- Grandfathered gain computation

+- Relating gains to FY, computing totals for FY and for the split periods required for tax filing purpose

+- Use of CII to compute indexed gain